 Despite the stigma from the early failures, Electras went on to serve long-lasting careers as freighters.
-Moreover, the military version — the P3 Orion — ended up selling over 700 aircraft, many of which are still in operation today, over 50 years after their original appearance.
+Moreover, the military version — the P3 Orion — ended up selling over 700 aircraft, many of which were still in operation more than 50 years after their original appearance.

 The only practical, economically sound air transportation machine for “short-to-medium haul” airline routes!